LWJGL/lwjgl3-www/README.md

 ### Known Issues

-- react-transform-hmr is deprecated.
-Use [React Hot Loader 3](https://github.com/gaearon/react-hot-loader) instead
+- react-transform-hmr is being deprecated.
+Use [React Hot Loader 3](https://github.com/gaearon/react-hot-loader) instead.
+Currently it is not possible to HMR lazy routes that are code split by webpack.
+Waiting for a solution.
-- We should probably support Node.js LTS ( currently v4.x, requires additional babel plugins )
+- We should probably support Node.js LTS ( currently v4.x, requires additional babel plugins ).
-- Document Let's Encrypt certificate issuing/update process
+- Document Let's Encrypt certificate issuing/update process.

 ### Production Requirements